pivotal-cf/docs-pks/scale-clusters.hbs.md

 <p class="note warning"><strong>WARNING</strong>: Do not change the number of control plane/etcd nodes
 for any plan that was used to create currently-running clusters.
-Tanzu Kubernetes Grid Integrated Edition does not support changing the number of control plane/etcd nodes for plans with existing clusters.
+{{  vars.product }} does not support changing the number of control plane/etcd nodes for plans with existing clusters.
 </p>